kevinzunigacuellar/web/src/pages/blog/google-analytics-in-astro.md

 > Important: The config script should be placed before both google analytics
 > scripts.

+Finally, place this code snippet in the head of your html.
+If you are coping the code above do not forget to update your **google tracking id**.

-Place this code snippet in your html head section.
-Congratulations, you have successfully added google analytics to your Astro project 🚀!
+Congratulations, you have
+successfully added google analytics to your Astro project 🚀!

+## Testing 👩‍🔬

-To test it out, after deploying your project you go to your google analytics real time dashboard.
-After visiting your website you should see some recent activity.
+After deploying your project, go to your google analytics real time dashboard.
+You should see some recent activity after visiting your website.

 <Image src="/public/assets/ga-astro-partytown/real-time-dashboard.png" alt="Google analytics real time dashboard with one visitor in the last 30 minutes" />